 Reach over with your right arm, grab your opponent’s left wrist, and pull it towards yourself.

 Pass it across your opponent’s body in-between his/her body and your left hand.

 Use your right hand on the back of your opponent’s left shoulder and your left hand on your opponent’s left lower arm.
-Twist his body towards your left shoulder.
+Twist her body towards your left shoulder.

 Drop your left arm and use it to attack your opponent’s neck.
 The twist and strike action is very fast.
 Use the momentum created by the twist of his body to gain more force behind the strike.